 Reading and discussion of writings and art that have contributed in important ways to the definition of the European imagination.
 Previous readings have included Cervantes’Don Quixote, plays of Shakespeare, Montaigne’s Essays, Racine’s Phaedra, Molière’s Tartuffe, Descartes’Discourse on Method, Rousseau’s Discourse on the Origin of Inequality, Voltaire’s Candide, selected poems of Wordsworth, Marx’s Communist Manifesto, Flaubert’s Madame Bovary, Tolstoy’s War and Peace, Thomas Mann’s Death in Venice, and others.
 Open not only to European Studies majors but also to any student interested in the intellectual and literary development of Europe from the Renaissance to the twenty-first century.
 Two class meetings per week.

 Suggested requisite: European Studies 21.
 Required of European Studies majors.
 Spring semester.
-Professor Rosbottom.2016-17: Not offered
+Professor Rosbottom.2017-18: Offered in Spring 2018

 This is a workshop in translating poetry into English from another European language, preferably but not necessarily a Germanic, Slavic, or Romance language (including Latin, of course), whose aim is to produce good poems in English.
 Students will present first and subsequent drafts to the entire class for regular analysis, which will be fed by reference to readings in translation theory and contemporary translations from European languages.
 Two class meetings per week.

 Limited to 12 students.
 Fall semester: Professor Maraniss.
 Spring semester: Professor Ciepiela.2017-18: Offered in Fall 2017